🐈

 We wait a bit before to incorporate on RediSQL such capabilities, mostly because we weren’t sure about the API to offer.

-The REDISQL.COPY command takes two parameters as input, a source database and a destination database and it overwrite the content of the source database into the destination database.
+The command takes two parameters as input, a source database and a destination database and it overwrite the content of the source database into the destination database.

 It is important to understand that the content of the destination database is completely lost after a REDISQL.COPY

-The REDISQL.COPY command takes as input two databases, both of them must be created using the REDISQL.CREATE_DB command.
+The command takes as input two databases, both of them must be created using the REDISQL.CREATE_DB command.
 This API allows several use cases that are quite interesting.

 1. Make a backup/copy of your database